Try this Sausage and Pepper Spaghetti Squash Stir Fry tonight! It’s a little bit healthy, a little bit not. And you’re going to love it!

 - Once the sausage is mostly cooked through, add the peppers, onions and garlic.
 Stir to combine with the sausage and cook for 8-10 minutes on medium heat until the vegetables are softened.

-- Now add the chicken broth, soy sauce, vinegar, ginger and pepper flakes if using.
+- Now add the chicken broth, soy sauce, vinegar, ginger, chili sauce and pepper flakes if using.

 - Stir and let simmer to reduce the broth for 5 minutes.